ABOUT VICTORY VILLAGE

-Victory Village is in its sixth year of serving veterans in the Central Sierra Nevada Mountains of California.
+Victory Village is in its tenth year of serving veterans in the Central Sierra Nevada Mountains of California.
 In this time, we have served over 400 veteran families.

-VV’s experience, well established networks, proven methodologies of service delivery, knowledge of effective community resource leverage, and collaboration with the Department of Veterans’ Affairs, provides our veteran clients the most comprehensive slate of individualized supportive services possible.
+Victory Village’s experience, well established networks, proven methodologies of service delivery, knowledge of effective community resource leverage, and collaboration with the Department of Veterans’ Affairs, provides our veteran clients and their families the most comprehensive slate of individualized supportive services possible.

 The PIT Count, in green, represents the number of identified homeless veterans in Amador, Calaveras, Tuolumne, and Mariposa Counties.
 The number served in blue represents the number of homeless veterans Victory Village has served.
 The grant has enabled us to increase our housing services to veterans who are homeless or at-risk of homelessness.
 The grant does not provide monetary support for our Transitional Living Program; the veterans who live there or staff to run it.